By Dan Blair, a marriage counselor and family counselor.

 To say that a parent’s attachment to his or her kids is strong may be a negative statement.
 Attachment is described as secure and insecure, so it is possible to have a strong attachment that is insecure.
-Insecure attachment descriptors reflect parental styles mentioned in the post What is Attachment?
-These parental styles are associated with the types of attachment: secure attachment with parental flexibility and stability, avoidant attachment with dismissive parenting, ambivalent attachment with preoccupied parents, and disorganized attachment with overwhelmed parents.
+Insecure attachment descriptors reflect parental styles mentioned in the posts What is Attachment? and Disrupted Attachment These parental styles are associated with the types of attachment: secure attachment with parental flexibility and stability, avoidant attachment with dismissive parenting, ambivalent attachment with preoccupied parents, and disorganized attachment with overwhelmed parents.
 These relationship patterns are often reflective in one’s perception of God.

 Avoidant attachment is reinforced from parental messages that emotions are not important in a child’s self-identity and in making decisions.
 Thus, the child (and as an adult) may feel like he or she does not really matter.
 An avoidant person may even believe that emotions steer one into danger or disaster and are not to be trusted.
 So emotions are left out of daily interactions.
 It may be hard to comfort or connect with an avoidant person.
 A second type of avoidant attachment seeks to please a significant other and downgrade one’s own needs because one can only accept emotions if they are not opposed by the significant other.
 This is a co-dependent relationship.